 About BIA

-History of BIA
+History of Bia

 The first application of BIA occurred on Mount McKinley, Alaska in 1981.
 Dr. William Mills MD, an Admiral in the US Navy, initiated a study to assess the hydration status of soldiers in high altitude, cold weather environments.
 There was one reference paper by Hoffer[1] in 1969 that indicated a hand to foot whole body BIA measurement could predict total body water.
 With the encouragement of Jan Nyboer MD, Dsc the Mount McKinley soldier hydration project was started.